 According to Export Development Canada (EDC), the global annual investment in cleantech innovation research and development was over $3 trillion in 2020, and Canada has created a strong reputation as a world leader in this innovative space by rising from 7th in 2014 to 2nd in 2021 on the Global Cleantech Innovation Index.

-In December 2020, the Government of Canada introduced the Canadian Net-Zero Emissions Accountability Act, committing Canada to reaching net-zero emissions by 2050.
+At the end of 2020, the Government of Canada introduced the Canadian Net-Zero Emissions Accountability Act, committing Canada to reaching net-zero emissions by 2050.
 It also includes a $15-billion plan with 64 measures intended to achieve key targets by 2030.

 “Canada is home to a vibrant cleantech sector that punches above its weight, and our government is committed to supporting their important work.
 Canada’s cleantech companies are a critical part of our plan to reduce emissions and create economic opportunities across the country.”